Why Additive Manufacturing

 Less Scrap Waste: Subtractive vs. Additive Manufacturing

 Conventional subtractive manufacturing processes from a single block of metal require removing a substantial amount of material to build the part leading to a large amount of scrap waste.
-Whereas additive manufacturing creates parts that are near net shape and require a minimal amount of machining to make the part production ready.
+Whereas additive manufacturing creates parts that are near net shape and utilize nearly 90% of the material.
+The final part requires a minimal amount of machining to make the part production-ready.

 Can ADDere Help Your Business?